Why Your Business Should Reinvent the Wheel

 - Is there something that is currently done manually that could be moved online?
 Is there something that is already online that could be automated?

 - Is there something that people are currently paying for by the unit that could be transitioned into a monthly subscription or vice versa?
 Is there a convenience or customization that people would be willing to pay extra for?

 - Who could you partner with?
 Who has the resources you need to deliver your offer but may not be using them 100% of the time (think cars with Uber, rooms/houses with Airbnb, etc.)?
 Who could help you make your offer more appealing?

 Finally, to innovate breakthrough business ideas, it’s often helpful to look to other industries for inspiration.
 What is something they are doing in healthcare with their customer relationships that could be applied to your fashion business?
 What is something they are doing in restaurants to reduce their costs that could be applied to your construction company?

 For your business to survive and thrive in the modern marketplace, always look to reinvent the wheel.

 For more blogs and content like this, subscribe to Iterations.

-Tricia Ball is the Associate Director of the iCenter and the Acting Director of the Brad D. Smith Business Incubator.
-She is certified as an Innovation Catalyst by Intuit, in Business Innovation by IDEOU, in Continuous Innovation by LEANSTACK, and as a Business Advisor by GrowthWheel.
+Tricia Ball is the former Associate Director of the iCenter.
+She is the acting CEO and President of the Huntington Regional Chamber of Commerce.
+Tricia is certified as an Innovation Catalyst by Intuit, in Business Innovation by IDEOU, in Continuous Innovation by LEANSTACK, and as a Business Advisor by GrowthWheel.